NessJade96/List-It/README.md

 8. Changed the website icon, and other icons throughout the website.

-9. Added in media queries for list page, added the login/logout button (no functions yet as I need to create the server), renamed each of the text/value variables so they are consistant like the amount and measurements variables.
+9. Added in media queries for list page, added the login/logout button (no functions yet as I need to create the server).

+10. Renamed each of the text/value variables so they are consistent like the amount and measurements variables.

 Thank you, Vanessa Bloom <(^.^)>